-TINGAS Tinsley is looking to turn the former Tinsley Infants School on Siemens Close into a mix of workspaces and community facilities over the coming 18 months.
+TINGAS Tinsley is turning the former Tinsley Infants School on Siemens Close into a mix of workspaces and community facilities and hosts the University of Sheffield’s pioneering urban farm, charity Groundworks South Yorkshire, and SCC’s SCID Community Development worker for the area.

-We are aiming to create a model for a sustainable facility that can be taken on and run by local people and organisations, and have started talking to a range of people both in Tinsley and the city as whole to inform what might happen here.
+We are aiming to create a model for a sustainable facility that can be taken on and run by Tinsley Forum with input from local people and organisations, and have been working with a range of people both in Tinsley and the city as whole to inform what might happen here.
+Since starting Studio Polpo has captured grants to bring the kitchen back into use, provide lighting and fit out a fabric space and enabled running costs to be covered by rental income.

 For a quick visual guide to how the space might work have a look at this diagram.